darrendub/darrendub.github.io/_drafts/2015-07-23-case-study-psc.md

 - Shop
 - Contact

-It was time to graduate the site, taking it off tumblr and on to its own hosting, using SASS to build repeatable patterns, developing the story, and most importantly creating the store.
+It was time to graduate the site, taking it off tumblr and on to its own hosting, using SASS to build repeatable patterns, developing the story, and most importantly creating an e-commerce store.

 #### Square Corners The Market
 When building the store I was looking into various options: Stripe, Shopify, and Snipcart. [chart of differences?]
-And while each had their merits, I discovered that he was already using Square in his store to sell his products and manage inventory.
+And while each had their merits, I discovered that he was already using Square in his physical store to sell his products and manage inventory.
 It made a lot of sense to tie into this system to keep everything in one place.
-Square makes it super easy to spin up an online store and you can generate embed codes for each item and from there it's simple: You upload a few images, set the quantity, and boom you're off selling.
+Square makes it super easy to spin up an online store.
+One key feature is the ability generate product embed codes that can be placed anywhere on the internet.

 #### Patterns
 I went back to the wireframe stage and started to block out patterns I would be using: